HeroThatCodes/Bookshelf/Readme.md

 3. Comment section for the book
 4. optimizations
 5. Like/upvote feature on the book
 6. Way to read directly from downloading the file into the application?
-Ambitious .
+Ambitious
+7. Have more fun with it